syedmiran-38/SL-Lab/README.md

 - Using prompts and alerts to interact with users and display results.
 - Creating interactive and dynamic web pages using HTML, CSS, and JavaScript.
 - Converting numbers to their word representations using JavaScript.
+- Performing common operations in PHP, such as summing digits and checking for palindromes.

 ## Skills Acquired